 Note that changes in your relationship status may affect your beneficiary designation, as explained above.

 Again, it is very important for you to keep your beneficiary information up to date.
-Beneficiary designations should be made at WalmartOne.com, the WIRE or Workday.
+Beneficiary designations should be made at One.Walmart.com or Workday for Jet associates.

 If you get divorced